 Learn more about Hot Jobs in International Development.

-ICF’s deep understanding of the technology, policy, market, finance and planning dimensions of building a clean energy power sector creates sustainable solutions for developing countries to realize tangible energy, economic, and environmental benefits and achieve development goals.
+ICF creates sustainable solutions for developing countries to realize tangible energy, economic, and environmental benefits and achieve development goals through clean energy deployment.

 Around the world, ICF works with development partners and national governments to pinpoint the underlying causes of food insecurity and to deliver innovative programs that address world hunger.

 As public- and private-sector entities around the world grapple with the challenges of climate change, ICF's award-winning team of climate experts delivers objective insight, scientifically sound analysis, and multidisciplinary expertise on a global scale.

 With more than 30 years of experience supporting improved health outcomes in developing countries, ICF helps international development agencies and their partners address today's most pressing global health issues.